- U.S. District Courts in Eastern, Northern, Southern and Central California

 - University of Kent at Canterbury

-- B.S., Political Science, University of California, Los Angeles
+- B.A., Political Science, University of California, Los Angeles

-Before joining McDonald Carano, Mr. Silvestri served as a law clerk to the Honorable Robert E. Rose, Chief Justice of the Nevada Supreme Court, and was a contributing author and editor of the Nevada Appellate Practice Manual.
-He has briefed and argued numerous appellate cases during his time with the firm.
+Before joining McDonald Carano, Jeff served as a law clerk to the Honorable Robert E. Rose, Chief Justice of the Nevada Supreme Court.

-Contributing author and editor, Nevada Apppellate Practice Manual 1st Edition
+Contributing author and editor, Nevada Appellate Practice Manual 1st Edition

 Awards and Recognition